OnufryW/Dhondt/python_lib/README.md

 # Composable data manipulation language (Cadmium).

+This is an introduction to Cadmium.
+If you're looking for a reference, it's [here](reference.md)

 Cadmium allows the processing of tabular data, and dumping it into semicolon-separated tables, or into maps (bitmaps).

 Cadmium processes series of commands.
 These commands can be put into a config file and executed,